IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 In order to create the incredible 'Celebrate the Season' winter wonderland, your help is needed to set up, decorate, and/or tear down.
 Sign up [here](https://www.signupgenius.com/go/30e0c45aeab2daaf58-celebrate1) to spread some holiday cheer!

 [{{< fig src="ASFflyer.png" class="max-w-xs" align="" >}}](/uploads/ASFflyer.png)

-## Class ACT School Play signup NOW

-Dec 16 is when we let parents know whether their kid is in (or waitlisted).
-First rehearsal day is Jan 9.
-Watch for a sign up in early January.

-Permission forms are due December 13th, but turn them in right away, because the first 80 students to sign up will be in the play.
-Thanks to Nicole Mortimer ([nicole_mortimer@yahoo.com](mailto:nicole_mortimer@yahoo.com)) for heading up the school play again this year!

 ## Celebrate our Staff with TREATS!